Sustainable Tourism and Social Responsibility

 So far we have implemented the following measures to help protect our environment:

-- Solar Lighting on paths across the glamping site and in our glamping accommodation
+- Solar lighting on paths across the glampsite and in our glamping accommodation

-- Push taps in our toilets to minimise water wastage
+- Push taps in our off-grid flushing toilets to minimise water wastage

 - Recycling of plastic and glass

-At Woodland Escape Glamping Holidays we continually explore new ways that we can help make your glamping holiday as sustainable as possible.
+At Woodland Escape we continually explore new ways that we can help make your glamping holiday in Somerset as sustainable as possible.

 The UN General Assembly declared that 2017 would be the International Year of Sustainable Tourism for Development.
 The general idea is to raise awareness about the importance of promoting responsible tourism .